 1 January: New Year’s Day dive (Nieuwjaarsduik)

 If you want to start the year fresh, take a chilly dive taken on New Year’s Day (Nieuwjaarsdag).
 This Dutch festival was started by a swim club in 1960.
-There are over 60 locations in the Netherlands you can take a dive, although diving into the North Sea at Scheveningen, the Hague, is the most popular location with up to 10,000 people.
-Afterwards shivering swimmers are presented with a cup of erwtensoep, a meaty pea soup.
+There are 209 dive locations in the Netherlands you can take a dive, although diving into the North Sea at Scheveningen, the Hague, is the most popular location with up to 60,000 people.
+Afterwards shivering swimmers are presented with a cup of erwtensoep, a warm meaty pea soup.

-This Dutch festival has built an international reputation over three decades for presenting quality independent films.
-During more than 10 days, huge numbers of film buffs find their way to cinemas around the city centre to watch one or more of about 300 films shown on some 15 screens.
-In 2018 the festival runs from 24 January to 4 February.
+This Dutch film festival has built an international reputation over recent decades for presenting quality independent films.
+For more than 10 days, huge numbers of film buffs find their way to cinemas around the city centre to watch one or more of about 500 films from over 50 countries.

-The day is also about food, and in Amsterdam you can eat at street markets, at the Sea Palace (Europe’s first floating Chinese restaurant) or at one of the many Chinese restaurants along the Stormsteeg and Geldersekade.
+The day is also about food, and in Amsterdam you can eat tasty food at street markets, at the Sea Palace (Europe’s first floating Chinese restaurant) or at one of the many Chinese restaurants along the Stormsteeg and Geldersekade.
 In the Hague, you will find Chinese festivals in the atrium of the city hall and in Den Haag’s Chinatown around Wagenstraat.
 You can find events in Rotterdam leading up to the Chinese New Year, topped off by a day of Chinese celebrations around Wijkpark het Oude Westen and West-Kruiskade Chinatown.
 If you’re superstitious, on Chinese New Year’s Eve eat a raw fish salad (yu sheng) to bring good luck or fai-hai, a type of seaweed, for prosperity.
-In 2018, the Chinese New Year falls on 16 February.
 Gong Xi Fa Cai!
 (Happy New Year!)

 This Dutch town stages one of Europe’s biggest and most lively carnivals.
-For three days, from 10 February to 13 February 2018, the ‘Prince of Fools’ (Prince Carnival) and his entourage lead the city and the celebrations, with increasing numbers of people preparing costumes, materials and floats for the grand Carnival parade (Boonte Störrem).
+For three days, the ‘Prince of Fools’ (Prince Carnival) and his entourage lead the city and the celebrations, with increasing numbers of people preparing costumes, materials and floats for the grand Carnival parade (Boonte Störrem).

 A number of Dutch cities host Carnival celebrations, parades and a range of vibrant events; get all the information you need in Expatica’s guide to celebrating carnival in the Netherlands.